This is the Privacy Notice for Little LifeSavers.

 Data collected by third parties on our behalf

-Our website is managed by Functionality Consulting Ltd. they maintain the contact records within the website database.
+Our website is managed by South Downs Tech Limited.
+They maintain the contact records within the website database.
 In administering this function and in order to provide security of that data, your IP address will be recorded in the log records as well as the date and time of access.
 The UK GDPR requires technical measures to be put in place to secure personal data, so this additional data is collected in compliance with that legal obligation.

 We use Signiflow as a means of transferring data securely as well as providing authenticate digital signatures.